History of IBM: 2019–present

 The 2019 acquisition of Red Hat enabled IBM to change its focus on future platforms, according to IBM Chief Executive Arvind Krishna.

 In October 2020, IBM announced it is splitting itself into two public companies.
 IBM will focus on high-margin cloud computing and artificial intelligence, built on the foundation of the 2019 Red Hat acquisition.
 The legacy Managed Infrastructure Services unit will be spun off into a new public company Kyndryl to manage clients' IT infrastructure and accounts, and have 4,600 clients in 115 countries, with a backlog of $60 billion.

+This was IBM's largest divestiture so far, and was welcomed by investors.

 On January 21, 2022, IBM announced that it would sell Watson Health to the private equity firm Francisco Partners.

-This new focus on hybrid cloud, separating IBM from its other business units, will be larger than any of its previous divestitures, and welcomed by investors.

 In July 2022, IBM announced the acquisition of Databand, a data observability software developer, for an undisclosed amount.
 Following the acquisition, Databand employees will join IBM's data and AI division.

 In December 2022, it was announced IBM had acquired the Reston-headquartered digital transformation and IT modernization services provider, Octo Consulting from Arlington Capital Partners for an undisclosed price.
 IBM also signed a partnership with new Japanese 2 nm process manufacturing company Rapidus.

+In August 2023, IBM announced that it would sell The Weather Company to private equity firm Francisco Partners.

 Twentieth-century market power and antitrust

 IBM dominated the electronic data processing market for most of the 20th century, initially controlling over 70 percent of the punch card and tabulating machine market and then achieving a similar share in the computer market.
-IBM asserted that its successes in achieving and maintaining such market share were due to its skill, industry and foresight; governments and competitors asserted that the maintenance of such large shares was at least in part due to anti-competitive acts such as unfair prices, terms and conditions, tying, product manipulations and creating FUD (Fear, Uncertainty and Doubt) related to its competitors,in the marketplace.
+IBM asserted that its successes in achieving and maintaining such market share were due to its skill, industry and foresight; governments and competitors asserted that the maintenance of such large shares was at least in part due to anti-competitive acts such as unfair prices, terms and conditions, tying, product manipulations and creating FUD (Fear, Uncertainty and Doubt) related to its competitors, in the marketplace.
 IBM was thus the defendant in more than twenty government and private antitrust actions during the 20th century.
 IBM lost only one of these matters but did settle others in ways that profoundly shaped the industry as summarized below.
 By the end of the 20th century, IBM was no longer so dominant in the computer industry.
 Some observers suggest management's attention to the many antitrust lawsuits of the 1970s was at least in part responsible for its decline.

 1936 Consent Decree

-In 1932 U.S. Government prosecutors asserted as anti-competition tying IBM's practice of requiring customers who leased its tabulating equipment to purchase punched cards used on such equipment.
+In 1932, U.S. Government prosecutors asserted as anti-competition tying IBM's practice of requiring customers who leased its tabulating equipment to purchase punched cards used on such equipment.
 IBM lost the lawsuit and in the resulting 1936 consent decree, IBM agreed to no longer require only IBM cards and agreed to assist alternative suppliers of cards in starting production facilities that would compete with IBM's; thereby create a separate market for the punched cards and in effect for subsequent computer supplies such as magnetic tapes and disk packs.